paveloom-j/Exceptions.jl/docs/src/manual/customization.md

 end
 ```

-What kind of headline is that you might ask.
+What is that headline, you might ask?
 For an answer, let's look a little further
 behind the scenes:

 ```julia